SebStohn/SebStohn.github.io/README.md

 ### National Park Explorer

-National Park Explorer is an data visualization dashboard that demonstrates CRUD functionality with MongoDB.
+National Park Explorer is a data visualization dashboard that demonstrates CRUD functionality with MongoDB.

 # Academic Reflection